 Pediatric Emergency Medicine

-The division of Pediatric Emergency Medicine provides service at the emergency departments of Children's Health℠ Children’s Medical Center Dallas and Children’s Medical Center Plano.
-The Dallas campus is the only level 1 pediatric trauma center in North Texas.
-Children’s Plano campus is a community hospital staffed with attending physicians and advanced practice providers.
-The Dallas Campus is a major pediatric referral center for Dallas County and the surrounding region; we are one of the busiest pediatric emergency medicine clinical services in the country.
-Our annual volume is approximately 170,000 patients for the two emergency departments combined.
-The ED hospital admission rate is 20 percent with 40 percent of all hospital admission coming through the ED.
+The Division of Pediatric Emergency Medicine provides service at the Emergency Department of Children's Health℠ Children’s Medical Center Dallas.
+The Dallas campus is the only level 1 pediatric trauma center in North Texas and is a major pediatric referral center for Dallas County and the surrounding region.
+We are one of the busiest pediatric emergency medicine clinical services in the country.
+Our annual pre-COVID volume is approximately 130,000 patients.
+The ED hospital admission rate is 20 percent with 40 percent of all hospital admissions coming through the ED.

 We are an ACS-certified Level I pediatric trauma center providing trauma stabilization and resuscitation for serious and critical injuries.
 We also provide medical oversight and physician coordination for the Children's Medical Center Transport team and Dallas County EMS system (BioTel).
 We accept numerous referrals from many emergency departments within the Dallas County region, North Texas, and Oklahoma.